acoustic-content-samples/wchtools-cli/README.md

   If you are pushing artifacts (for example, specific set of image assets from an external source, as managed assets) and would like to explicitly tag those artifacts with a user specified tag, during the push, use the following --set-tag <tag-name> option.

     wchtools push -A -v --set-tag <my-tag-name>

+#### Setting a library on assets and content, by library id, when pushing

+  When pushing artifacts, you may optionally associate assets and content with an existing library by using the following push option.
+  First obtain the id of the existing library from the authoring UI libraries view, or from the libraries json artifacts in your local folder of authoring artifacts, and then specify that library as follows:

+  wchtools push -A -v --set-library-id <id>

 ### Pulling all artifact instances and deleting local stale copies